[2023 AR] Phytoplankton

 Highlights:

-In 2023, one cyanobacteria bloom occurred that required closure of the Reservoir to contact based on toxin production in affected areas for a few days.
-The bloom dissipated over two weeks and the Reservoir was reopened to recreation.
+Only one cyanobacteria bloom occurred that required closure of the Reservoir to contact based on toxin production in affected areas for a few days.
+However, the bloom dissipated over two weeks and the Reservoir was reopened to recreation.

 Phytoplankton are photosynthetic organisms that are the primary producers in aquatic systems.
 They form the base of aquatic food chains and are grazed upon by zooplankton and herbivorous fish.
 A healthy lake should support a diverse assemblage of phytoplankton, in which many algal groups are represented.